Man shot dead by federal immigration officers in Minneapolis

 "We were not provided any public safety statement around the incident…" he said.

+Bovino said the officer who fired the shots was "highly trained" and has worked as a Border Patrol agent for the last eight years.
+He said the shooting remains under investigation.

-Renee Macklin Good, 37 and a mother of three, was fatally shot on Jan.
+Macklin Good was fatally shot on Jan.
 7 in her SUV as she drove away after partially blocking a Minneapolis street.

 On Jan.
-14, Julio Cesar Sosa-Celia, a Venezuelan national, was shot in the leg by immigration officers during an altercation with immigration officials.
+14, Julio Cesar Sosa-Celia, a Venezuelan national, was shot in the leg by immigration officers during an altercation with those agents.

 "Minnesota has had it," Gov. Tim Walz posted on social media this morning.
 "This is sickening."